medxhub/qrform/README.md

-# qrform
+# demat_qform&copy;

+A tool to dematerialize application forms.
-a form to generate a qr code and pdf
+Supports qr code and pdf.
+Higly customizable.

+# Features :
+- Supports arabic
+- Generates a QR code from submitted data
+- Generates a PDF file from submitted data